-The gas model applies daily demand profiles developed from forecasts of all demand sectors within the eastern and south-eastern gas markets.
+The gas model applies daily demand profiles developed from forecasts of all demand sectors within the regions covered by this GSOO.

-For more information about the development of the forecasts for each demand sector and the key assumptions used, refer to the Gas Demand Forecasting Methodology Information Paper for the 2021 GSOO9.
+For more information about the development of the forecasts for each demand sector and the key assumptions used, refer to the Gas Demand Forecasting Methodology Information Paper for the 2022 GSOO10.